White House Releases Report On Native American Voting Rights

 “For far too long, members of tribal nations and Native communities have faced unnecessary burdens when they attempt to exercise their sacred right to vote,” the White House said.

 The administration called on Congress to pass voting rights legislation, including the John R. Lewis Voting Rights Advancement Act and another focused on Native Americans.
 But those bills are going nowhere.
-Republicans don’t want them and neither does Democratic Sen. Joe Manchin of West Virginia, meaning they don’t have enough votes in the Senate.
+Republicans wouldn’t support them, and Democratic Sens.
+Joe Manchin of West Virginia and Kyrsten Sinema of Arizona have been unwilling to override the filibuster to allow the legislation to pass.

 In the states, Republican legislatures and governors recently have passed dozens of restrictive laws dealing with voting and elections.
 They have limited the use of mail voting, which proved hugely popular during the pandemic, implemented strict voter ID requirements, eliminated ballot drop boxes and created several penalties for local election officials who could be accused of violating certain laws.